APPLICATIONS CLOSE MONDAY 1st MAY 2017

 - Performance confidence classes addressing the fact that many performers deal with anxiety, stage fright and lack of confidence.
 These sessions allow you to work through these challenges in a supportive and safe environment.

-- Optional packages for affordable one to one singing lessons with leading vocal coaches.
+- One to one singing lessons with leading vocal coaches.

 Acting and Voice Classes include:

-- Classes exploring how to handle heightened acting required in Panto and some Musical Theatre shows
+- Classes exploring how to handle heightened the acting style required in Panto etc

 - Classes guiding you to choose suitable monologues and speeches